awais-devops/devops-week1-git-lab/README.md

 # devops-week1-git-lab

-This repository is created as part of a hands-on lab to learn Git and GitHub basics.
+This repository is created as part of a hands-on lab to learn Linux,Git and GitHub basics.

 ## Tasks Performed
 - Repository creation